-As a company when ordering our cast iron radiators we will endeavour to fully meet your expectations, and work with you as flexibly as we can.
+As a company, when ordering our cast iron radiators, we will endeavour to fully meet your expectations and work with you as flexibly as we can.
 We are happy to carry out calculations for you and offer advice as required.
-You can view our radiators at our showrooms in Richmond, North Yorkshire we have on display both the Victorian Range of radiators also the ornate radiators or call the sales office in the showroom on 01748 821500 for any advice you require.
+You can view our radiators at our showrooms in Richmond, North Yorkshire where we have the Victorian Range of radiators on display, as well as our range of ornate radiators.

 The relevant number of sections is picked and assigned to your order.
 The paint, if required is ordered.